Last updated: May 4, 2026

 What license do I need to operate a food truck in Montana?

-When does my Montana food truck license expire?
+When does Montana food establishment licensing expire?

 More Montana Business Guides